-Does the team regularly check to make sure planning is leading to action?
+Does the team regularly check to make sure planning is leading to action that makes things happen that the person wants?

 Find out: Look at the plan reviews.

 Is a record kept of team membership, meetings, and how the plan is working?